Cargo plane's engine catches fire, dropping debris that injures two people in a Dutch town - Local News 8

 Two people were injured after pieces of a cargo plane broke off and fell onto a town in the Netherlands, according to authorities there.

+“Resulting from this, the decision was made, with air traffic approval, to divert to Liège Airport, Belgium, where it landed safely,” the airline said.

+“Our flight crew dealt with this situation professionally and in accordance with the correct aviation standards, resulting in a safe and uneventful landing,” said Martin Amick, accountable manager for Longtail Aviation.
+“We are now in the process of working closely with the Dutch, Belgian, Bermuda and UK authorities to understand the cause of this incident.”

-“The plane took off from Maastricht Aachen Airport and had engine problems.
-As a result, metal parts fell down in Meerssen in the Sint Josephstraat area,” the safety inspector said.
+As a result of the engine problems, metal parts fell down in Meerssen in the Sint Josephstraat area, the Veiligheidsregio (safety inspector) said.

 Two people were slightly injured.
 One of them was taken to a hospital, the safety inspector said.
 Several cars and houses were also damaged, the safety inspector added.